dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 8. **Multisensory Feedback-Based Control and Planning**: The paragraph also emphasizes the importance of advanced control and planning methodologies for robots, which should incorporate multisensory feedback.
 This means using data from various sensors (touch, vision, etc.) to make more informed and nuanced decisions.

+### Page 1: Introduction

+- **Background**: Initially, robotic manipulation consisted of pre-defined movement sequences without environmental adaptation.
+Over time, advances in AI and control theory have improved robots' ability to handle errors, uncertainties, and adapt forces upon contact.
+- **Current Challenges**: Achieving dexterous manipulation, robust perception, and adaptive control in dynamic environments remain significant challenges.
+- **Future Outlook**: The paper envisions robots working alongside humans, necessitating improved human-robot collaboration, safety by design, and multisensory feedback-based control and planning methodologies.

+### Page 2: Current Capabilities and Limitations

+- **Capabilities**: Robots excel in repetitive and structured settings like industrial assembly, where object properties are known.
+- **Limitations**: Handling of deformable objects and performing tasks requiring fine manipulation, such as handwashing dishes or peeling potatoes, remain beyond current robotic capabilities.
+- **Hardware and Software Development**: Advanced software and hardware are required for better sensory integration and cognitive capabilities in robots.

+### Page 3: Designing Robotic Hands

+- **Soft Hands**: Recent designs aim to mimic human hand's natural compliance using soft actuators and materials.
+- **Sense of Touch**: Development of touch sensors for robots is crucial for precise manipulation, with a focus on integrating stretchable artificial skin for comprehensive contact measurements.

+### Page 4: Perception and Control

+- **Multimodal Perception**: Successful manipulation involves integrating visual, haptic, and other sensory modalities.
+- **Challenges in Perception**: Recognizing partially occluded objects and integrating visual and haptic information remain areas for improvement.

+### Page 5: From Grasping to Manipulation

+- **Grasping Theory**: The paper discusses the theoretical aspects of forming a stable grasp, including the challenges in incorporating uncertainties from object models and interaction dynamics.
+- **Data-Driven Approaches**: Recent trends include using databases of grasps for known and unknown objects, with a focus on adapting to different object properties.

+### Page 6: Advanced Manipulation Challenges

+- **In-Hand Manipulation**: Discusses the complexity of actions like twirling a pen or preparing a key for insertion, emphasizing the need for both intrinsic and extrinsic dexterity.
+- **Bimanual Manipulation**: Highlights the underdeveloped area of dual-arm manipulation and the integration of object representation and movement primitives.

+### Page 7: Learning for Manipulation

+- **Continuous Learning**: Emphasizes the need for robots to continuously learn and adapt their perception and control for unfamiliar objects.
+- **Limitations of Learning**: Addresses the challenges in relying solely on learning methodologies, including the need for substantial training data and the difficulty of modeling complex non-rigid objects.

 An overview of dexterous manipulation, Okamura and Cutkosky, ICRA 2000:
 Section 1, Section 2 until 2.1, Section 3 until 3.1, Section 4 until 4.1, Section 5